Anas-Dew/Anas-Dew/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) T'is Anas Dew

-I have a strong background in web development.
-And have a passion for solving a problem.
-I am experienced in all aspects of web development, from front-end design to back-end coding, I specialize in using modern technologies such as React, JavaScript, Python (Django & Flask), Bootstrap5, Tailwind CSS and MySQL, MongoDB etc. to create responsive websites and web applications.
-I began coding in 2021 and have built and owned 9+ Tech MVPs and Products since then.
-I regularly learn new things, and I enjoy sharing my knowledge through my blogs and other social channels.
-I enjoy doing these things.
+🔥 I have a passion for solving problems and building products that matter.
+I have been coding since 2021 and have built and owned 9+ products.

 * ✉️  You can contact me [here](https://anasdew.tech/)

-* 🚀  I'm currently working on [NEW SECRET PROJECT].
+* 🚀  I'm currently working on A SAAS (Releasing Soon).

-* 🧠  I'm learning Electron JS

-* 🤝  I'm open to collaborating on a new project, writing blogs and something that interests me.
+* 🤝  I'm open to collaborating on a new project, writing blogs or something that interests me.

 * ⚡  I still watch FRIENDS and The Big Bang Theory.